hipe/tmx/lib/skylab/callback/doc/issues/046-the-iambics-narrative.md

-  so, unlike with a hash in this scenario where a sender could explicitly overwrite values in an argument hash that it is preparing, with an iambic in this scenario the sender should only prepend or append new name-value pairs on to the exiting iambic (if that).
+  so, unlike with a hash in this scenario where a sender could explicitly overwrite values in an argument hash that it is preparing, with an iambic in this scenario the sender should only prepend or append new name-value pairs on to the existing mutable iambic (if that).

   upon receiving such an iambic, it is the receiver that gets to decide whether these multiple values should be treated as parts of a list or